How to get Work (Freelance/Staff) in Animation

 • Create a Links page.

-Link up with artists, producers and coworkers you've worked with.
-Not only does this up your ranking in search engines (sites link to each or more links to a single site), but shows involvement with the community.
-Not to mention, someone may notice you've worked with a friend of their and hit them up as a character reference.
+Link with artists, producers and coworkers.
+Not only does this up your ranking in search engines (sites that link to each or more links to a single site), but shows involvement with the community.
+Not to mention, someone may notice you've worked with a friend of theirs and hit them up as a character reference.

 • Who You Are.

 Make it very apparent who you are, what you do and that your looking for work.
-State your looking for work or specifically freelance, I'd suggest putting this information in the header of your site, viewable on every page.
+State that you're available and looking for work.
+I'd suggest putting this information in the 'Contact' page of your site.

 • Have a "News" or "Updates" section.

 This section should be on the first page you come to when visiting your site.
-This are is good for showing whats been updated or giving any sort of feedback for returning users.
-People won't browse your entire site just to check if you have something new hidden
+This area is good for showing what's been updated or giving any sort of direction for returning users.
+People won't browse your entire site just to check if you have something new, that's been hidden.

 • Resume Page.

-Your resume page should have a proper html header: Name, Job, Location, contact info, Availaibilty.
-Make multiple versions available, such as: HTML, PDF, Text are solid base ones.
-Not every one can open Word Documents, nor can they download files, so HTML is pretty universal.
+Your resume page should have a proper html header: name, job title, Location, contact info, availaibilty.
+Be sure to have multiple versions available, such as: HTML, PDF, and a simple text file.
+Not everyone can open Word Documents, nor can they download files, so HTML is pretty universal and is searchable by online search engines.

 • Online Forums

-You need to be out there, posting work, providing feedback, reading threads, staying current with what everyone else is doing.
-I would suggest hitting up: www.cgtalk.com, www.cgchannel.com, www.3dtotal.com, www.gamasutra.com on a daily basis.
-With those forums in mind, you should be posting at least one post of feedback per day and at least one new thread of your own once a week.
+With those forums in mind, try to be more active than simply reading the posts, but also posting feedback or starting threads of your own.
 Personal projects are great thread starters, as are discussions on latest trends.
 When using the forums, the whole idea of is that it's free advertisement.
 So to get the most out of it, I would suggest:

-• State as much real info as possible on your profile.
+• Fill in your profile and account information.
 Programs used, location, job title, and so on will help make your posts and presence more legitimate.

-• Only post professional comments, steer clear of flaming or debates.
-When you post constructive, concise or engaging feedback, other professional that are trolling forums will notice.
-Even though you did post work, your feedback or insight is note worthy.
+• Only post professional comments, steer clear of flaming or trolling.
+When you post constructive, concise or engaging feedback, other professional that are viewing the forums will notice.
+Even though you didn't post work, your feedback or insight is noteworthy.

-• Have a signature that has a link to your website, name, job, availability and that your interested in freelance.
-After reading through your proper feedback, your signature can lead the reader to your site.
-You can also use your to present other threads, such as a Work In Progress thread to your latest personal project.
+• Have a signature that has a link to your website, your name, job title.
+Others reading through your posts will notice your signature and be directed to your site.
+You can also use your signature to link other threads, such as a Work In Progress thread of your latest personal project.

-The majority of freelance is handled in house, as in you come and work the contract at the studio, however some work is handled remotely.
-Maintaining remote freelance as a steady source of income can be a difficult task, but could be doable, your just going to have to be really on top of the game.
+The majority of freelance is handled in house, meaning you work at the studio, however some work is handled remotely.
+Maintaining remote freelance as a steady source of income can be difficult, but doable

-• creativeheads.net is a weekly newsletter of new jobs
+• CreativeHeads.net is a weekly newsletter of new jobs and companies hiring for games and film

 • Google.
 Say you want to work for Naughty Dog, you could apply to their website directly and be funneled with the rest of the applicants or you could side navigate that.
 Try researching / googling Naughty Dog producers, animators and artists, see if you can find any of their personal websites.
 Contact them directly.
 But this is a different type of contact email.
-You don't start off by saying your looking for work, rather start by praising their work, just dropping in to say hi, ect.
+You don't start off by saying your looking for work, but rather drop in to say 'hi'.
 Keep it short and sweet, ask questions to give them a base to reply to.
 When/if they reply, then provide some information about yourself.
-Once a conversation starts, then mention your situation and if they have any info, ask they keep you in mind.
+Once a conversation starts, mention your situation and if they have any info, ask they keep you in mind.
 Try not to be too forward or fake.
 As this is a double edge sword.
-If your too aggressive, now theres someone inside that studio thats not a fan of you and may nix your chances if your name is brought up to them.
+If your too aggressive, now there's someone inside that studio that's not a fan of you and may limit your chances if your name is brought up to them.

 • Working backwards.

-As you find individual artists you like or aspire to work at their position/job title, take a look at their resumes.
+As you find individual artists you like or aspire to work in their position/job title, take a look at their resumes.
 See what jobs and studios they've worked at before and what they've done to get where they're at.
 Start googling and contacting those companies.
 If they attend lectures, conferences or other events, look into those as well.
-This is a great way of finding studios and other companies to work for.
+This is a great way of finding studios and other companies to work for to help you on your own path.

-Aspects to figure out before you start sending apps and intro emails
+Aspects to figure out before you start sending applications and introduction emails

-• Get your website as polished as possible
+• Get your website as polished as possible, including updated work, resume and contact information

 • Figure out your realistic day rate / hour rate, both high end and low end (what you would like and what is the bare minimual you'll settle for)

-• Get the latest versions of the programs you've listed on your resume working on your home machine so you can hit the ground running
+• If you are applying for remote work, get the latest versions of the programs you've listed on your resume working on your home machine so you can hit the ground running.
+This also means transferring over any preferences, hotkey and tools

-• Are you willing to relocate? could you relocate for an onsite contract for a few weeks? months?
+• Figuring out if you are able or willing to relocate.
+Could you relocate for an onsite contract for a few weeks? months?

-• Your website is going to be used heavily for file transfer and project storage, make sure it has the bandwidth and storage space necessary
+• Your website is going to be used heavily for file transfer and project storage (especially for remote work), make sure it has the bandwidth and storage space necessary

-• Throw a dog a bone.
-When your first starting out, and trying to gain as many contacts as possible, sometimes you will presented a project that is for free or trade.
+• Throw a dog a bone When you're first starting out, and trying to gain as many contacts as possible, sometimes you will presented a project that is for free or trade.
 This type of exposure goes a long ways, especially when you apply yourself at it as if it was a paying project.
+These projects also give you a chance to work with other assets or help fill out your resume.

 • Collaboration

-• Concept Artists: hit up modelers and offer your services for character designs, break outs from existing concepts, detailing, matte painting or character variants.
-Concept artists can also host their brush sets on their sites or online as well as painting or process tutorials.
+• Concept Artists: Contact modelers and offer your services.
+These can include: character designs, break outs from existing concepts, detailing, matte painting or character variants.
+Concept artists can also host their brush sets on their sites or online as well as produce painting or process tutorials as additional ways of gaining exposure.

-• Modelers: Hit up concept artist and see if they have character sheets for their concepts or if they would create them if you modeled those characters or environments.
+• Modelers: Contact concept artist and see if they have character sheets for their concepts.
 If your more focused on environments, again hit up concept artists and matte painters, but also you can build an environment that fits an existing character even if that character belongs to someone else.
-A full Env is way more impressive then a turn table cylinder.
+A full Env is far more impressive then a turn table cylinder.

-• Setup Artists: Hit up modelers, they have tons of tpose characters, awesome vechiles/props/mechs.
-Over your services to rig them up and give the rig to them for animation or posing.
-If at all possible, post your free rigs on your site or online, this will gain you a lot of fan fare and get your name out.
+• Setup Artists: Contact modelers, they have usually have existing characters, vechiles, robots, you name it.
+Offer your services to rig them up and give the rig back to them for animation or posing.
+If it's approved by the modeler, post the rigs on your site or online, this will gain you a lot of fan fare and get your name out.
+You can also find completed work from online modeling competitions, look into Comicon and Dominance War for examples of this.

-• Animators: Hit up Setup Artists, let them know you animate anything they rig and are willing to provide feedback on user interaction, workflow or preferences
+• Animators: Contact Setup Artists, let them know you'll animate anything they rig and are willing to provide feedback on user interaction, workflow or preferences.
+Beyond getting feedback, the setup artist can showcase the rigs in motion to accompany the rig breakdown for their reel.

-• Lighting Artists: Hit up animators or modelers for their scenes.
-Surely you can light the beauty shot of the characters or take an animation scene and give it mood lighting.
+• Lighting Artists: Contact animators or modelers for their scenes.
+From here, you can light the beauty shot of the characters or take an animation scene and give it mood lighting.

 • Once you get these personal/group projects rolling, you now have a more upscale personal project that you can post as a Work In Progress thread on your forum(s) of choice, which again gets more traffic to your site and more eyes from employeer's on your work.